JulesVerne22/Bombgineers-Docs/pages/User-Docs/setup.md

 For compatability, the computer should have DirectX11 or 12 compatibility as of the date of this document (April 2022).
 The computer should also have USB ports.

-For graphics, is recommended to at least have an NVIDIA GeForce GTX 970 or better GPU.
+For graphics, it is recommended to at least have an NVIDIA GeForce GTX 970 or better GPU.

 ### Monitors